The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

 As this condition can be caused by–or lead to–heartburn, further reflux, coughing, chest pain, and a hoarse voice, be very mindful and cautious to take good care of both your vocal and physical health along your weight loss journey, including paying attention to your nutrition and being sure to move your body and stay active.

-Though it might be embarrassing for some to notice voice changes as they gain or lose weight, be patient and kind with yourself and put in the effort to stay at a healthy weight because not only does your voice change when you lose weight, but it can be altered when you gain weight as well.
+Though it might be embarrassing for some to notice voice changes as they gain or lose weight, be patient and kind with yourself and put in the effort to stay at a healthy weight because not only does your voice change after weight loss, but it can be altered when you gain weight as well.

 Frequently Asked Questions